 The Division of Forestry & Fire Protection would like to hear your thoughts on topics including:

-Use the link below to view a map of the Haines State Forest.
+View the map below of the Haines State Forest.
 This map displays active forest roads, unit and subunit boundaries, and land classifications.
 An “Edit” option allows users to mark locations and add text comments to those points.
+This tutorial describes how users can add information to the interactive map.

 After the initial meetings and surveys throughout the summer, a draft will be released for public review and the plan will be open for public comment for at least 30 days.
 Share your feedback when the amended plan draft is released for public review.
 An online comment portal will be available through this website, or comments can be submitted by mail or email.